hhigute/spring-cloud-docker/README.md

-The main project we use the spring cloud "features" bellow:
+The main project use the spring cloud "features" described bellow: